 Can I write my own employment contract?

 Yes, in some cases you can write your own employment contract, however, as you may not be aware of all the clauses that need to be included in a comprehensive agreement and could leave yourself open to potential dispute by having a poorly written agreement that does not protect the best interests of your business.
-Business Kitz provides Australia’s highest quality legal document templates that are drafted by top tier solicitors, however, sold at a fraction of the cost.
-You can view our contract templates here.
+Business Kitz provides Australia’s highest quality employment contract templates that are drafted by top tier solicitors, however, sold at a fraction of the cost.

 Altering the terms of your contract